(01 May 2018)

 To foster and support the sport of angling at all levels within the area and provide opportunities for recreational angling at all levels.
 The club shall also be aware of the need to act responsibly with regard to the conservation of the river, its contents, and its surroundings.

 Annual membership shall be open to any person, unless previously barred by the committee, upon completion of an application form and payment of the appropriate current membership fee as set at the Annual General meeting.
-Membership will run from the date of application until the end of the current season (Currently 15th June).
+Membership will run from the date of application until the end of the current season (Currently 15th June). to encourage more junior members to join the club they will be issued permits free of charge but will be required to carry the permit when fishing.

 There will be three classes of membership available.